Williams-Sonoma is buying into AR, literally

 Outward also specializes in detailed 3D scanning, which suggests future applications beyond AR and possibly into customized 3D design.

-Based on my experiences using AR on phones, furniture-shopping tools are easily-accessible and actually useful killer apps.
-It's not surprising that more companies are jumping into the landscape.
+Based on my experiences using AR on phones, furniture-shopping tools are easily accessible and actually useful.
+It's not surprising that more companies are jumping on the bandwagon.

 Williams-Sonoma and Outward did not immediately respond to a request for comment.